Last Updated on September 15, 2023 by Ellen

 Selling clearance items on eBay is also a possibility.
 Many eBay sellers source clearance lots from stores ranging from drug stores and grocery stores to big box stores.

 eBay to Amazon arbitrage is more difficult since you will need to pay for shipping.
 But, it’s possible if you focus on pallets.
+I find that being an eBay seller is easiest for online arbitrage.

 - How to increase eBay sales